 Public Schools: Enroll Your Scholar

 Thank you for your interest in St. HOPE Public Schools.
-We are now accepting applications for the 2023-2024 Admissions Lottery!
+We are now accepting applications for the 2023-2024 academic year!

 Seats are limited for the ‘23-’24 school year.
-Secure your scholar’s spot in the Admissions Lottery by applying today.
+Submit your scholar’s application today.

 We are here to make your application process as easy as possible.
 Visit our website or call our office to apply to any SHPS school today.

 - Over the phone by connecting with our team at (916) 649-7910

 SHPS prohibits discrimination, harassment, intimidation, and bullying on the basis of a student’s actual or perceived age, ancestry, ethnicity, actual or potential parental, pregnancy, family or marital status that treats students differently on the basis of sex, lactation status, housing or homeless status, color, mental or physical disability, gender, gender identity, gender expression, sex, sexual orientation, genetic information, immigration status, medical information, nationality, race, religion, or association with a person or a group with one or more of these actual or perceived characteristics.
 This applies to all acts related to school activity or school attendance within SHPS.

 WHY ENROLL AT SHPS?